alexLaiii/API/README.md

 3. Set up a MongoDB database and update the connection string in `user-service.js`.
 4. Set the `JWT_SECRET` environment variable to a secret string of your choice.
 5. Run `node server.js` to start the local server.

+If you're looking for an easy way to deploy your Museum React App API, you can use the [Cyclic](https://cyclic.app/) platform.
+With Cyclic, you can quickly deploy your API and start using it in your Museum Web App.

+Here are the steps to deploy your Museum React App API on Cyclic:

+1. Create a Cyclic account if you don't already have one.
+2. Create a new Cyclic project and select the Node.js template.
+3. Connect your Cyclic project to your GitHub repository that contains your Museum React App API code.
+4. Set the `JWT_SECRET` environment variable in Cyclic to the same secret value you used when running the API locally.
+5. Start the server in Cyclic by running `npm start`.

+That's it!
+Your Museum React App API is now deployed and ready to use.